danieldunderfelt/react-response/README.md

 ```

 Alright, this is more like it!
-As you can see, with React Server we attach middleware and app renderers to Routes, denoted by the `<Route />` component.
+As you can see, with React-response we attach middleware and app renderers to Routes, denoted by the `<Route />` component.
 This is, as we saw in the simple example, completely optional.

 Express middleware is painless to use through the `<Middleware />` component.
 The middleware will be mounted on the route which the middleware component is a child of.
-Simply pass in a middleware function as the `use` prop. `Favicon` and `Static` middleware components ship with React Server.
+Simply pass in a middleware function as the `use` prop. `Favicon` and `Static` middleware components ship with React-response.
 They are simple wrappers for the generic middleware component.

 The `<Response />` component will handle rendering of React Router's `<RouterContext />` by default.
 If you need to render something else, for example Redux's `<Provider>`, pass a callback function as a child to `<Response />` and take care of it there.
 If you use a custom render function, it is your responsibility to render the React component to a string.

 The return value from your custom render function should be a map of props that will be applied to your template component.
 This makes the render function a convenient place to fetch data and create your Redux store.

-The whole React Server setup is fed into the `createServer` function.
+The whole React-response setup is fed into the `createServer` function.
 It traverses all the components and compiles a fully-featured Express server which you can feed to the `serve` function.

 ### A note on JSX

 I know that some developers are not fond of JSX and prefer vanilla Javascript.
 My decision to use JSX and even React components for server configuration is bound to raise eyebrows.
 For me it comes down to preference, usability and how it looks.
-React Server is all about eliminating React boilerplate and easing the cognitive load of writing a server-side rendering server, so the last thing I wanted was a declarative and messy configuration.
+React-response is all about eliminating React boilerplate and easing the cognitive load of writing a server-side rendering server, so the last thing I wanted was a declarative and messy configuration.

-The very first thing I did with React Server was to design the user interface of the configuration.
-While the data is not naturally nested like React Router's routes, I feel that using JSX and React components to build the server configuration gives React Server a distinct "React identity".
+The very first thing I did with React-response was to design the user interface of the configuration.
+While the data is not naturally nested like React Router's routes, I feel that using JSX and React components to build the server configuration gives React-response a distinct "React identity".
 Rendering React components on the server should just be a matter of composing them into the server configuration.
 It is also very easy to see what is going on from a quick glance at the configuration tree, and in my opinion it is much better than plain Javascript objects.

 However, if you do not wish to use JSX, inspect the output of `createServer`.
 It should be rather simple to re-create that object structure without JSX.
 Note that the components, like `Middleware` and `Response`, directly apply middleware and handlers to the Express instance.

-Rest assured that I plan to fully support usage of React Server without React components, à la React Router.
+Rest assured that I plan to fully support usage of React-response without React components, à la React Router.
 It just isn't a priority for the first few releases.

 # Getting started

-First, install React Server:
+First, install React-response:
-`npm install --save react-server`
+`npm install --save react-response`

-Make sure you have React Server's peerDependencies (react react-dom react-router express) installed.
+Make sure you have React-response's peerDependencies (react react-dom react-router express) installed.
 Also install any middleware you want to use through the components.

 I do apologize for the number of dependencies.
 Its propbably nothing that you aren't already using though.